 Emsculpt Before and After*

 Emsculpt before and after images demonstrate the spectacular results women and men achieve by melting away fat and sculpting more defined muscles.
-Real patient results show visible improvements to the abdomen and buttocks areas.
+Real patient results show visible improvements to the abdomen, legs, arms, and buttocks areas.
 As with any cosmetic treatment, results may vary. * Emsculpt before and after shots show real patients and demonstrate the possible effects of treatments from trained, experienced medical technicians.

 How Does Emsculpt Work?

 Emsculpt melts fat and increases muscle definition by utilizing High-Intensity Focused Electro-Magnetic energy (HIFEM).
-Using an applicator, the Emsculpt machine delivers the HIFEM to treatment areas in the abs and buttocks area.
+Using an applicator, the Emsculpt machine delivers the HIFEM energy to treatment areas in the abs, arms, legs, and buttocks area.
 The energy stimulates the muscles beneath the skin to engage powerful contractions known as supramaximal contractions.

 Following weight-lifting principles, the muscle contractions strengthen and build the muscle group.
 At the same time, HIFEM energy disrupts subcutaneous fat cells causing them to self-destruct.
 The actions combined help to set Emsculpt apart from other noninvasive body contouring treatments, like CoolSculpting, that targets only fat cells.

 Benefits of Emsculpt Body Contouring